wicaksa/CST311/ProgrammingAssignment3/README.md

-# PROGRAMMING ASSIGNMENT 3 MULTITHREADING SERVER
+# PROGRAMMING ASSIGNMENT 3 MULTITHREADED SERVER

 # PURPOSE
 The purpose of this assignment is to write the program in Python where the interface to the TCP/IP application programming